 Pupils are taught about money and finance through the maths curriculum and also through enterprising projects.
-Currently, the pupils are running a business enterprise which involves simple accounting and reporting as well as working out profit margins and potential loss.

 Sexual Health and Relationships Education

 Sexual Health and Relationships Education is part of Health and Wellbeing.
 The main areas covered are:

 - Respecting themselves and others

 - Respecting individual differences

 - Ways of expressing and dealing with feelings and emotions

 - Ways of keeping safe

 - Positive and supportive relationships